-- Examines questions related to digital free speech, including design, structure, legal rights of users, privacy, data security, and encryption.
+- Examines questions related to digital free speech, including design, structure, legal rights of users, privacy, intermediary liability, legal threats to free speech such as SLAPPs, and encryption.

-- Examines the legal and regulatory frameworks most conducive to innovation, especially in industries ripe for disruption (e.g., health care, finance, manufacturing, transportation).
+- Examines the legal and regulatory frameworks most conducive to innovation, especially in health care, manufacturing, finance, and transportation.

 - A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.

 - A brief, itemized budget.

 - Final projects should be original, meet the highest standards of their field, and must not have been previously published.